 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the North Carolina Civil War Trails series list.

 Location.
 35° 41.778′ N, 77° 30.504′ W. Marker is in Falkland, North Carolina, in Pitt County.
 Marker is on South Main Street (State Highway 43) 0.3 miles south of West Avenue (State Highway 222), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 6063 NC 43, Falkland NC 27827, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Sallie S. Cotten (approx. 2.1 miles away); Voice Of America (approx. 4.2 miles away); Gen. Allen Hal Turnage (approx. 8.2 miles away); Chasing Gen. Potter (approx. 8.3 miles away); Thomas J. Jarvis (approx. 9.3 miles away); Plank Road (approx. 9.3 miles away); a different marker also named Thomas J. Jarvis (approx. 9.4 miles away); Baptist State Convention (approx. 9½ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 4, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 484 times since then and 59 times this year.
+It was originally submitted on September 4, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 590 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on September 4, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.